Teledifusão de Macau (TDM)

 Editorial independence

-TDM previously enjoyed a reasonable degree of editorial autonomy, but in recent years, it has faced mounting censorship from Beijing (through the local government).
-In spring 2021, the TDM executive committee introduced a set of editorial rules that prohibit reporters from criticizing the authorities.
+TDM once operated with a measure of editorial autonomy, but in recent years it has come under steadily intensifying censorship pressures from Beijing, channelled through the Macau SAR government.
+In the spring of 2021, the broadcaster’s executive committee introduced a new set of editorial guidelines explicitly prohibiting reporters from criticizing the authorities.